A college education doesn’t come cheap, as 44 million Americans can attest.

 Consolidation is a way to make repaying student loans more manageable, and possibly less expensive.
 You combine all your student loans, take out one big consolidation loan and use it to pay off all the others.
 You are left with one payment to one lender every month.

-If you did borrow money for college, chances are you received a new loan each semester.
-It is not unusual to owe money to 8-10 separate lenders, maybe more if you had a combination of private and federal loans.
-If you continue borrowing for graduate school, it’s easy to add another 4-6 lenders to the mix.
+The typical student borrower receives money from federal loan programs every semester in school.
+It often comes from different lenders, so it is not unusual to owe money to 8-10 separate lenders by the time you graduate.
+If you continue borrowing for graduate school, add another 4-6 lenders to the mix.

-Each one of these student loans has its own due dates, interest rates and payment amounts.
-Keeping track of that many payments is complicated and part of the reason that 8 million Americans have defaulted on over $130 billion in student loans
+Each of these student loans has its own due date, interest rate and payment amount.
+Keeping track of that kind of schedule is complicated and part of the reason so many have defaulted.
+It’s also why student loan consolidation is such an attractive solution.

 Pros of Direct Loan Consolidation